RobertRosenbaum/PredictiveCodingVsBackProp/README.md

 # PredictiveCodingVsBackProp
 Code to accompany the paper "On the relationship between predictive coding, backpropagation, and biological neuronal networks"

-These files can also be found in a [Colab Folder](https://drive.google.com/drive/folders/1m_y0G_sTF-pV9pd2_sysWt1nvRvHYzX0?usp=sharing)
+These files can also be found  [Google Colab files on Drive](https://drive.google.com/drive/folders/1m_y0G_sTF-pV9pd2_sysWt1nvRvHYzX0?usp=sharing)